aamersadiq/aamersadiq.github.io/_posts/2025-01-03-Services - Observability in Azure.markdown

         <ul>
             <li>Azure Monitor integrates seamlessly with other Azure services, such as Azure Security Center, Azure Advisor, and Azure Sentinel, to provide a holistic view of your environment.
             </li>
-            <li>It also supports integration with third-party monitoring tools and services, enabling a flexible and extensible monitoring strategy.
+            <li>It also supports integration with third party monitoring tools and services, enabling a flexible and extensible monitoring strategy.
             </li>
         </ul>
     </li>